Mikescops/git-notify-extension/README.md

 `npm ci`

-Copy dev config file and set your personal Gitlab token in it:
+Copy dev config file and set your personal GitLab token in it:

 `npm run copy-config:setup`